longqinsi/LinuxServiceDemo/README.md

 # LinuxServiceDemo
-Use Supervisord, TopShelf.Linux and Mono.Unix to gracefully stop monoservice on Linux
+Use Supervisord, TopShelf.Linux, [anyexec](https://linuxdot.net/down/anyexec-1.2-linux_x64.tar.gz) and Mono.Unix to gracefully stop monoservice on Linux

 The config of supervisord is below (given the username is someuser):